trofi/trofi.github.io.gen/posts/243-gcc-profiler-internals.md

 }
 ```

-And here we see **-lgcov** startup and shutdown code in constructor and
+And here we see `-lgcov` start up and shutdown code in constructor and
 destructor.
 Simple!

-# the actual bug
+## the actual bug

 Now if all the above has some sense to you then <https://gcc.gnu.org/PR105282>
 should look less mysterious.
-There **python** managed to ICE **gcc** when
+There `python` managed to ICE `gcc` when
-program was optimised with training data available.
+program was optimized with training data available.

-Let's look at the minimised example:
+Let's look at the minimized example:

 ```c
 #include <stddef.h>